jonathanyeong/home-on-the-web/src/content/garden/how-i-built-my-digital-garden.md

 What's next?
 Well I should probably write content for this blog.
 But I have improvements lined up.
 You can see the github project board to see what's on the roadmap.

+---

+[^1] This framework doesn't exist, but if it did and I used it...
+I'd be constantly hungry.
+[^2] There has to be a better name.
+[^3] Forgiving might also mean my Svelte code is not *good* Svelte code.
+If it's not, please let me know!